Can Your Car Insurance Company Send You to Collections If You Don’t Pay Your Bill?

 Typically, your insurance company will send you multiple warnings before sending your account to collections.
 Many insurance companies have a grace period – so if you’ve just missed your payment for 3 or 4 days, then your account is unlikely to be sent to collections.
 However, don’t assume this is the case with your insurance company.

 Your insurance company will likely try to collect the debt from you for a period of 1 to 6 months.
-After this period, the insurance company will give up and send your account to a collections agency.
+After this period, the insurance company will give up and send your account to an insurance collections agency.

 How Will a Collections Agency Collect the Money?